 (#3 of 3 in Series)

-Tips for Keeping Your Group Healthy
+Tips to Keep Your Group Healthy

-• Have a strong, experienced facilitator, or meeting leader, who can keep the discussion positive and productive.
+• Have a strong, experienced facilitator, or meeting leader who can keep the discussion positive and productive.

-• Maintain a core group of members who can help start the discussion and keep the group on topic.
+• Make sure you have a core group of members who will start the discussion and keep the group on topic.
+Remind them in advance that they’re responsible to contribute to the conversation.
+This can bring the quiet members out of their shells.

-• Decide on roles and responsibilities for members to ensure all the tasks get done.
-These roles make members feel included and help avoid burnout among the core group.
-These tasks can be anything that needs to be done for a meeting including promoting the group, securing a meeting place, bringing snacks or collecting names and email addresses.
+• Assign roles to members to ensure all the tasks get done.
+These roles make members feel included and avoid burnout for the group leaders.
+The tasks can be anything for meetings like group promotion, securing a meeting place, bringing snacks or collecting names and email addresses.

 A Facilitator Keeps Your Group on Track